Introduction

 The Multi-faceted Purpose: Why Employers Conduct Financial Regulatory Checks?

-Safeguarding Financial Institutions: To protect firms from potential internal threats such as fraud, theft, and other dishonest behavior, firms must ensure employees handling sensitive financial matters have a clean record.
+Safeguarding Financial Institutions: To protect firms from potential internal threats such as fraud, theft, and other dishonest behavior, firms must ensure that employees handling sensitive financial matters have a clean record.

 Meeting Strict Compliance Standards: To adhere to the stringent regulations set by Hong Kong’s financial authorities, thereby avoiding penalties, legal repercussions, and reputational damage.